< Anterolateral abdominal

 During the dissection, students should identify the round ligament of liver (connecting umbilicus to portal vein) in the falciform ligament (Fig. 6-21).
 Also, students should try to identify the ligamentum venosum (connecting portal vein to inferior vena cava).
 A tip to memorize these details is that the inferior Vena Cava is in contact with the ligamentum Venosum and Caudate lobe.

-Fetal circulation must be understood to learn the embryological structures in the thorax and abdomen.
-The term ¡°fetus¡± replaces ¡°embryo¡± at the beginning of the 9th week (after fertilization).
-At that point, the organs are formed yet still growing.
+Fetal circulation must be learned to understand the embryological structures in the thorax and abdomen.
+The term “fetus” replaces “embryo” at the beginning of the 9th week (after fertilization).
+From that point, the formed organs are just growing.

 The fetus is passively supplied with oxygen and nutrients.
 The umbilical vein which receives oxygen and nutrients from the placenta passes the umbilical cord and umbilicus and ends at the portal vein.

 After birth, the umbilical vein is obliterated to become the round ligament of liver between the umbilicus and the portal vein (Figs. 6-21,35).
-Once the baby is delivered, its umbilical cord between the umbilicus and placenta is not taken care of because it naturally necrotizes off.
+Once the baby is delivered, its umbilical cord between the umbilicus and placenta is not taken care of because it naturally necrotizes off along with the obliteration of blood vessel.

 Most blood in the right atrium is not required to reach the fetal lung which does not work for the oxygenation of the blood.
 One bypass is the oval foramen, which is obstructed to become the oval fossa after birth (Figs. 5-15,16).